resilient-tech/india-compliance-docs/pages/docs/gst-reports/gst_ims.md

 1. You cannot **Accept** invoices where match status is **Missing in PI**.
 2. When an invoice is unlinked and IMS action is **Accepted**, then IMS action will automatically revert to **No Action**.
+3. The **Suggested Mark as Pending** match status is applicable only to transactions where a match has been identified.
+This status indicates that the return was filed by the supplier in a previous periods, while the corresponding purchase has been recorded in a subsequent period.
+Consequently, these transactions should be marked as **Pending**.
    :::

 ## Upload to GSTN